 • What if your love for each other is dead?
 If you have a covenantal death of your marriage, pray for a covenantal resurrection.
 All things are possible in Christ.
 (Tony Evans)

 • Satan does not want us to be at peace.
-Satan does not want our marriages to be restored.
-Satan does not want us to find victory and spiritual restoration.
+He does not want our marriages to be restored.
+And he does not want us to find victory and spiritual restoration.
 So, very possibly, right at the time when a breakthrough is about to take place, he will whisper doubts in our minds.
 He will suggest that we focus on something to discourage us, something to make us conclude that everything is hopeless so we will take some action that will put a halt to God’s momentum forward.
 This is called temptation.

 Satan will tempt us to take control of the situation according to our own human understanding, to go our own way, to give up.
 “Did God really say, ‘You must not eat from any tree in the garden’?“ Satan asked Eve (Genesis 3:1).
 Satan knew God’s command did not include all the trees of the garden, but he skewed God’s instruction just enough to throw Eve off guard so she would start conversing with Satan.
 Once he had her attention, he could begin to manipulate the conversation so that she focused on what Satan was saying rather than on what God had said.